René Lévesque: Resignation

 Lévesque had argued that the party should not make sovereignty the object of the 1985 election and instead opt for the "Beau risque" strategy of seeking an understanding with the federal government of Brian Mulroney, which angered the strongest supporters of sovereignty within the party.
 He said the issue in the upcoming election would not be sovereignty.
 Instead, he expressed hope, "that we can finally find government leaders in Ottawa who will discuss Québec's demands seriously and work with us for the greater good of Québecers".
 His new stance weakened his position within the party.
 Some senior members resigned; there were by-election defeats.
 Lévesque resigned as leader of the Parti Québécois on June 20, 1985, and as premier of Québec on October 3, 1985.

 Retirement and death

-Lévesque, a constant smoker, was hosting a dinner party in his Nuns' Island (Montreal) apartment on the evening of November 1, 1987, when he experienced chest pains; he died of a heart attack that night at Montreal General Hospital.
+Lévesque, a constant smoker, was hosting a dinner party in his Nuns' Island apartment on the evening of November 1, 1987, when he experienced chest pains; he died of a heart attack that night at Montreal General Hospital.
 A brief resurgence of separatist sentiment followed.
 Over 100,000 viewed his body lying in state in Montreal and Quebec City, over 10,000 went to his funeral in the latter city, and hundreds wept daily at his grave for months.

 Lévesque was made a grand officer of the French Legion of Honour.
 He was posthumously made a grand officer of the National Order of Quebec in 2008.